30 things to do for free this weekend!

 Now it’s time to get creative and plan out your weekend.

-If you’ve never had a no-spend weekend I challenge you to try it.
+If you’ve never had a no-spend weekend I challenge you to try it at least once.
 You’ll find that not only will it save you money, but it might actually be fun!

 - The Dollar Tree Store Should Be Your One Stop For Everyday Essentials